-some children with Down syndrome need more time to process ideas and to respond to puestions.
+one children with Down syndrome need more time to process ideas and to respond to guestions.
 Design 2 pathways.
 1 goes directly back and forth between 2 stations, A and

-B. 1 path goes on a more meandering way between A and B, meaning it takes longer for children to processor of the passage of the passage with each word written on individual cards at position B and processor of the processor of the
+B. 1 path goes on a more meandering way between A and B, meaning it takes longer for children to we repair for children to property in the passage with each word written on individual cards at position B and we ream members take turns to travel to collect 1 word at a time.
+Upon returning they must construct the we sentence or passage.
+It could be a life affirming phrase such as 'leave no-one behind' or 'I have the we power to include everyone'